Metaswitch/pycrate/README.md

 ```
 python setup.py install
 ```

+Run it as superuser for a system-wide install, or as-is for a user home-directory level install.
+You can also run _develop_ instead of _install_ if you want a developer-friendly installation.

 It is also possible to test the library before installing it (this will create two local directories *./test_asn/* and *./pycrate.egg-info/* that